-Some graduates have continued onto further studies through doctoral research programmes (see our PhD and Professional Doctorate ).
+Some graduates have continued onto further studies through doctoral research programmes.

 Normally the equivalent of a UK honours degree.
 Candidates with alternative qualifications and appropriate relevant professional experience may also be considered.
-It is currently required that you have an existing teaching role in your workplace at undergraduate level (SCQF Level 7).
+It is currently required that you have an existing teaching or facilitation of learning role in your workplace at undergraduate or higher education level (SCQF Level 7 or higher).

 Candidates who do not have standard entry requirements may be asked to submit a formative essay to demonstrate the knowledge and skills required at this level.
 There is a non-credit bearing online induction module to assist you with this return to study.

 International: You will be required to provide evidence of English language competence at no less than IELTS 7.0 and no individual component score below 6.5.